kyrylo/kyrylo.org/_posts/2025-06-15-your-idea-probably-sucls.md

 I get "brilliant" ideas almost every day.

 They feel like intrusive thoughts.
-I call them derails, because I can’t afford to jump into a new big project.
+I call them **derails**, because I can’t afford to jump into a new big project.

 Derails usually hit me in the shower or right before sleep.